This information applies to Scotland.

 All local authorities in Scotland make payments to kinship carers of Looked After children to help with the costs of raising the child.
 This is called a kinship care allowance.

 Kinship carers of Looked After children should get the same rate as the local fostering allowance.

 Some kinship carers of not Looked After children can also be eligible for a kinship care allowance that is the same as the local fostering allowance.

 If you currently get a kinship care allowance you should be contacted by your local authority to let you know how it will make sure you get the same payment as a foster carer in your area.
 The calculations that will have to be done could be complicated depending on your entitlement to Child Benefit and Child Tax Credit.
 It's important to note that kinship carers of Looked After children aren't entitled to claim the Child Element of Universal Credit.
 This is because of the legal relationship the child has with the local authority.

-To check whether you're getting the right amount of kinship care allowance, contact your nearest Citizens Advice Bureau (CAB) - where to get advice.
-If you can’t get to a CAB, call the confidential Kinship Care Advice Service helpline.
+To check whether you're getting the right amount of kinship care allowance, contact your nearest Citizens Advice Bureau - where to get advice.
+If you can’t get to a CAB, call the confidential National Kinship Care Advice service for Scotland helpline.
 Calls are free from landlines and most mobiles.
 Specialist advisers can help you to work through what may be happening to your kinship care allowance.

 The rules for other benefits such as Housing Benefit and Pension Credit are also complicated.
 You may be eligible for a Child addition in Pension Credit, for example, if you have a permanence order.
 Your local CAB will be able to work through all your entitlements in detail.

 The Best Start Grant is a package of three payments to help parents and carers on low incomes with the costs of having a child in the family.
 You may be eligible to apply for a Best Start Grant payment.
 Find out more about the Best Start Grant.

 The child stops being 'Looked After' by the local authority